 In circumstances where an accident results in a tragic loss of life, Florida law allows the decedent’s surviving family members to file a wrongful death lawsuit.
 The elements of these claims are generally similar to ordinary negligence cases, but different types of damages may be available.
 These often compensate plaintiffs for both the medical bills and funeral expenses related to the death as well as the loss of companionship for family members who had a close relationship with their loved one.Holding Designers and Manufacturers Accountable for Defective Products

 It is important that the products sold to consumers are safe.
 Florida law therefore allows people injured by a dangerous device to try to hold its manufacturer, designers, and even retailers accountable in court.
 In some cases, the defendant may be liable even if it exercised substantial care.
 A product liability case may involve any type of item, such as medical devices or defective drugs.

-At Cecere Santana, our injury attorneys have compassionately assisted accident victims near Pembroke Pines and other South Florida communities, including Hollywood, Miami, and West Palm Beach.
+At Cecere Santana, PA, our injury attorneys have compassionately assisted accident victims near Fort Lauderdale and other South Florida communities, including Hollywood, Miami, and West Palm Beach.
 Many of these cases involve insurance companies, and our firm is skilled at handling these cases, since two of our attorneys are former insurance adjusters.
 If you are dealing directly with the party accused of wrongdoing, our extensive trial experience also can help you protect your rights.
-To schedule a free case evaluation, complete our online contact form or call (800) 753-5529.
+To schedule a free case evaluation, complete our online contact form or call 800-753-5529.